ubububub/A-B-Testing-for-Pricing/README.md

 # A-B-Testing-for-Pricing
-This project is a Streamlit-based simulation tool designed to demonstrate the impact of the Decoy Effect on product pricing strategies.
+This project is a Streamlit-based simulation tool designed to demonstrate the impact of the decoy effect on product pricing strategies.

 ## Key Features
 1. Dynamic Data Generation: Simulates user behavior and conversion rates.